Samoreilly/java-damero/README.md

 the library does all the hard work for you. you only need to:

 1. add opentelemetry dependencies to your pom.xml
-2. create one simple configuration class (opentelemetryconfig)
+2. create one simple configuration class (OpenTelemetryConfig)
 3. enable tracing in your listener annotation

 that is it. the library automatically creates spans for all operations and propagates trace context through kafka headers.